DouniaBK/earth-hammam/README.md

 The treatments can be bought in the form of a gift card which makes an ideal corporate incentive targeting corporate individuals as well as influencers.
 The gift card option incites individuals to go to the facility and spend more benefitting the business.

 ## Business Model:
+A detailed business model can be found [here](//////////).

-Items sold on the site:
+Items sold on the site include:
 **Treatment Gift Card**
 The Earth Hammam profits when individuals buy their gift cards online whether for personal use or as a gift.
 Earth Hammam profits as well when the gift card has not been redeemed.
 The booking system gives the sense that the gift card can be redeemed whenever the client wants and thus encourages clients to buy gift cards online as long as they have the freedom of booking within the next five years.